MecanixCreations/Mecanix-Sand-Game-JS-Edits/Developer Stuff/CheeseGameDissasembled.md

 This looks more complex than it really is- the actual definition is: `const img$1 = "";`, the inside is actually just a Base64 String, which is a image converted to text.
 To make a Base64 string, you need a tool, I find that <a href="https://www.base64-image.de/">Base64 Image Tool</a> works very well.
 To use, simply input a image and click *copy image* , and insert it between the "" marks on the image definition.

 **Last setup**
-The creator of Sand Saga, created this small component to fix some weird issues in the game, so add this after both image and start definitions
+The creator of Sand Saga, created this small component to fix some weird issues in the game, so add this after both image and start definitions **Only add the extendTool Function if your ide has code already!**
 ```javascript

 class SandSagaUtils {